mikerandrup/ShaderlabBuilder/README.md

 3. The template HTML could become hard to read if too much complexity is added.

 ### Contributing
 We welcome contributions from the community!
-If you'd like to contribute to the Unity Shader Property Generator, please follow these steps:
+If you'd like to contribute to the Unity ShaderlabBuilder, please follow these steps:

 1. Fork the repository.
 2. Create a new branch for your feature (git checkout -b feature/AmazingFeature).